Tokyo has more than 13 million citizens, all of them, plus a growing number of tourists, love Hanami, Sakura (cherry blossom) viewing.

 Hanami diehards wake up very early to get their spot in the most famous parks like Ueno and lie their plastic mat under sakura trees but is it really worth it?

-Well, it depends of your ideal of Hanami, if are thinking about having a pick nip with friends, be loud and end up with a karaoke session in the park that I would say, crowded places might do for you.
+Well, it depends on your ideal of Hanami, if you are thinking about having a picnic with friends, be loud and end up with a karaoke session in the park then I’d say crowded places might do for you.
 If you think of Hanami as a romantic occasion to spend with your loved one or you simply don’t like crowded places than go for less famous places.
 I said less famous not less beautiful.
 Here some picks for you. ヾ(〃^∇^)ﾉ